JemWritesCode/42-Fillit/README.md

 # How does it work?
 Our functions are also commented in our Project Files.

+This project relies on the [standard C Libary functions that we had to recode for our first project.](https://github.com/Jemmeh/Libft)

 First the file is read by the parser and all the pieces are checked to make sure they are valid.
 These are the only valid pieces.

 The `valid.c` file: